-Any person aboard any boat taking part in races must wear a helmet which meets the SNELL or FIA helmet standards and which at least the upper 50 % (area) must be of fluorescent orange, red, yellow or international orange color.
-These helmet colors must be bright enough to be clearly visible in the water.
+Any person aboard any boat taking part in races must wear a helmet which complies with the SNELL or FIA or ECE22-05 helmet standards in accordance with the list available on the UIM Website.

+At least the upper 50 % (area) must be of bright orange, bright red, bright yellow or bright international orange color.
+It is highly recommended that these colors are fluorescent, especially in non cockpit boats so they can be clearly visible in the water.

-The wearer is entirely responsible for the efficiency of his helmet.
-The organisers are requested to repeat this important rule in their particular rules, as well as in their advance-programmes, race instructions and programmes.
+The wearer is entirely responsible for the efficiency, including the fitting, of his helmet.
+All organisers should repeat this rule in any relevant issued documents, written or verbal.

-Each National Authority may request that their nationals wear a helmet of a type laid down in their own national rules.
+Each National Authority may request that their nationals wear a helmet of a type (Full face or open face) laid down in their own national rules, while still conforming fully to rule 205.07.